JeremyParadie/Quartz-Publish-Button/README.md

 1. Open Settings
 2. On the "Quartz Publish Button" page, enter the location of the directory of your Quartz installation.

 Congrats!
-Now you can press the rocket icon whenever you want to publish via Quartz!
+Now you can press the rocket icon in the ribbon whenever you want to publish via Quartz!